lunchbag/hugo-blog/content/posts/optimizations-as-a-company-of-one.md

 If it's not already obvious, I like being hyper-efficient (without burning myself out, obviously).
 Even though I am a single person, I can still automate, optimize and parallelize processes.

 In the last 3 months, I averaged 6.5 hours of work per day for a total of a 45.5 hour work week (as in I don't take weekends off).
-Personally, I feel that in the last few months I have become much more in control of my workload.
-I would greatly attribute being able to make it this far to the optimizations I've identified and implemented when the time called for it.
+I feel that in the last few months I have gained nearly full control of my workload and overall, I feel even-keeled.

-As the company scales, so too must all aspects of my work, which I break down into 4 parts: customer support, engineering, product and marketing.
-Finding these opportunities for process elimination and simplification is honestly one of the more fun parts of running a company which is why I'm excited to share some of my most successful strategies and some anecdotes from own experiences.

 # Optimizing Customer Support